sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture.md

 Mirrors repositories from their code host.
 All other Sourcegraph services talk to gitserver when they need data from git.
 Requests for fetch operations, however, should go through repo-updater.

 This is a IO and compute heavy service since most Sourcegraph requests will trigger 1 or more git commands.
 As such we shard requests for a repo to a specific replica.
 This allows us to horizontally scale out the service.
-The service is stateful (maintianing git clones).
+The service is stateful (maintaining git clones).
 However, it only contains data mirrored from upstream code hosts.

 ### Sourcegraph extensions